-Talking to us from his plush studio, Hollis said if he had learned earlier what he knows today he’d have even more bangers.
+Talking to us from his plush studio, Hollis shows off the secret sauce he gets for tracks by using plugins like Arcade.
+He says if he had learned earlier what he knows today, he’d have even more bangers under his belt.

 “I feel producing is about sequencing and mixing.
-Just having headspace — enough for an artist to hear themselves on top of it,” he explained in his laid back style.
+Just having headspace, enough for an artist to hear themselves on top of it,” he explains in his laid-back style.
 “If you’re a producer trying to get placements, just make sure you have that space.
 I feel that in a lot of my career if I had focused more on the engineering side and EQing things, I would have had a lot more placements.”

 More hits?
-That’s quite a statement from someone who produced Drake’s “Trophies,” GOOD Music’s “Clique,” and Nipsey Hussle’s “Racks in the Middle” (which won the Best Rap Performance Grammy in 2020).
+That’s quite a statement from someone who produced “Trophies” by Drake, “Clique” by GOOD Music, and “Racks in the Middle” by Nipsey Hussle (which won a Grammy Award for Best Rap Performance in 2020).

 Keep it simple, superstars

-Hit-Boy likes to use Arcade in a variety of creative ways including making beats, something that he says doesn’t need to be a complicated process.
+Hit-Boy likes to use Arcade in a variety of creative ways, including beat-making, something that he says doesn’t need to be a complicated process.

-“I feel like every time I got ‘the biggest song on an album’ or something, it would be one of my most simple beats,” he said while pulling up the Chill Bossa kit in Chopped, one of 50 kits that are currently available.
+“I feel like every time I got ‘the biggest song on an album’ or something, it’s one of my most simple beats,” he says while pulling up the Chill Bossa Sampler in Chopped, one of the 50+ themed sample packs that are currently available for Arcade.

 Maybe fans of Hit-Boy’s music should be grateful that Arcade wasn’t available a decade ago.

-“I swear if I had this ten years ago, I wouldn’t be here right now,” he said, laughing, predicting he would be on an island somewhere enjoying his retirement.
+“I swear if I had this 10 years ago, I wouldn’t be here right now,” he laughs, predicting he would instead be on an island somewhere enjoying his retirement.

-As successful as he is, the multi-Grammy-winning producer said he takes minimal time off, and even then he’s making music, striving to always be prepared for the next session.
+As successful as he is, the multi-Grammy-winning producer takes minimal time off.
+And even when he’s not making music, he strives to always be prepared for the next session.

-One of the things he learned early in his career was from another Grammy-winning rapper/producer, Kanye West, who wanted to do much more than just rap over Hit-Boy’s beats.
+One of the things he learned early in his career was from Kanye West, another Grammy-winning rapper and producer who wanted to do much more than just rap over Hit-Boy’s beats.

-“He would give me acapellas and maybe he would give me a piano part or a sample from someone,” he said, noting it was confusing to him at first.
+“He would give me acapellas and maybe he would give me a piano part or a sample from someone,” says Hit-Boy, noting it was confusing to him at first.
 “I didn’t know that was part of the collaboration.”

-But he says a lot of artists use him for that now.
+But, he says a lot of artists approach him this way now.
 “They’ll give me a shell and I’ll turn it into a next-level thing.
-And having something like Arcade, post-production is over with.
+And, when you have something like Arcade, post-production is over with.
 You can start beats with it, but if you already have your own bass and you add Arcade, it’s really endless fun.”

 Memory is cheap so save everything

-Hit-Boy does have some advice for others who share in his fun: save everything.
-You never know if that piece that you set aside back in the day is just what you’re looking for today.
+Hit-Boy has some advice for others who aspire to become in-demand producers: save everything.
+You never know if that piece that you set aside back in the day will be exactly what you’re looking for today.